Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/20_wbemcomn_dll_into_sys.jpg)

-It first came into the system via a Invoke Web Request command back in June 19th, at around 20:29:31 hours.
-This was just before the time of the scheduled task was created (back in the Patient Zero section).
+It first came into the system via an Invoke Web Request command back on June 19th, at around 20:29:31 hours.
+This was just before the time the scheduled task was created (back in the Patient Zero section).

 Alongside it are two extra tools: servicehost.exe and wbemc.dll ~ all from the same domain of the threat actor's C2 server.